-Mr. Maxwell is Chairman and CEO of the Bank.
-Previously, he was President and Chief Executive Officer of James Monroe Bank from April 1997 until its sale to Mercantile Bankshares Corporation in July 2006.
-He served with Mercantile until November 2006.
-Prior to joining James Monroe Bank, he was Senior Vice President – Lending of The Bank of Northern Virginia from 1988 to 1996 and Executive Vice President and Chief Lending Officer of The Bank of Northern Virginia from 1996 to 1997.
+John Maxwell is Chairman and CEO.
+He has over 34 years of experience in the banking industry.
+Before John Marshall Bank, John served as President and Chief Executive Officer of James Monroe Bank from April 1997 until its sale to Mercantile Bank in July 2006, and continued with Mercantile until November 2006.
+From 1988 to 1996, he was Senior Vice President – Lending, of The Bank of Northern Virginia, and from 1996 to 1997, Executive Vice President and Chief Lending Officer.

-Bill Ridenour is President, Chief Administrative Officer and Chief Credit Officer of John Marshall Bank.
-Prior to John Marshall Bank he was Executive Vice President and Chief Lending Officer of James Monroe Bank.
-His background includes over 38 years experience in the banking industry and he has held numerous positions over his banking career including President and CEO of two other local community banks.
+Bill Ridenour is President and Chief Administrative Officer.
+Before John Marshall Bank, he was Executive Vice President and Chief Lending Officer of James Monroe Bank.
+His background includes over 42 years’ experience in the banking industry, having held numerous positions including President and CEO with two other local community banks.

-His community involvement includes serving on the Executive Committee and the Board of Directors of the George Mason University Foundation and the Board of the College of Visual and Performing Arts at George Mason.
-He serves on the Board of Trustees of the Industrial Revenue Board Authority for the Town of Clifton, VA and is the Chairman of the Community Relations Committee for the Northern Virginia Chapter of the FBI Citizens Academy Alumni Association.
+His community involvement includes serving on the Executive Committee and the Board of Directors of the George Mason University Foundation, the Board of Directors of the Northern Virginia Chamber of Commerce, and the Board of the College of Visual and Performing Arts at George Mason.
+He also serves on the Board of Trustees of the Industrial Revenue Board Authority for the Town of Clifton, VA and is a member and Past Chairman of the Community Relations Committee for the Northern Virginia Chapter of the FBI Citizens Academy Alumni Association.

 Carl E. Dodson

-Mr. Dodson is Executive Vice President and Chief Operating Officer of the Bank, and has over 25 years of community banking experience in the Washington metropolitan area.
-Mr. Dodson was one of the original officers of Palmer National Bank in Washington, D.C., serving as Executive Vice President and senior commercial lender from 1983-1996.
-Following Palmer’s sale to George Mason Bankshares in 1996, he served as a Senior Vice President of George Mason Bank until 1998.
-In 1998, Mr. Dodson joined Cardinal Bank as Chief Credit Officer.
-In 2001, Mr. Dodson was named Executive Vice President and Chief Operating Officer of the parent company, Cardinal Financial Corporation, until May, 2005, when he joined the organizing group of Security One Bank, the predecessor to John Marshall Bank.
+Carl was one of the original officers of Palmer National Bank in Washington, D.C., serving as Executive Vice President and senior commercial lender from 1983 to 1996.
+Following Palmer’s sale to George Mason Bankshares in 1996, he served as a Senior Vice President of George Mason Bank until 1998, at which time Carl joined Cardinal Bank as Chief Credit Officer.
+In 2001, he was named Executive Vice President and Chief Operating Officer of the parent company, Cardinal Financial Corporation until May 2005, when he joined the organizing group of Security One Bank, the predecessor to John Marshall Bank.